-Launched in October 2020, Bank On Charleston is a coalition of public and private entities seeking to provide access to safe, affordable bank accounts for unbanked and underbanked individuals in the Charleston community.
-Bank On Charleston is part of a national Bank On Coalition through the Cities for Financial Empowerment Fund.
+ank On Charleston is a coalition of public and private entities seeking to provide residents with access to safe, affordable bank accounts.
+Bank On Charleston is part of a national Bank On Coalition led by the Cities for Financial Empowerment Fund.

 Banks in the Bank On Charleston Coalition with Bank On Certified Accounts